rvennam/ambient-multicluster-workshop/README_helm.md

 # Allow the egress gateway to send anywhere, so we do not loop
 - namespaces: [istio-egress]
   policy: Passthrough
-# For anything else, forward to our egress gateway
+# For anything else (that doesn't have a SE), Deny
-- gateway: egress-gateway.istio-egress.svc.cluster.local
-  policy: Gateway
+- policy: Deny
   matchCidrs:
   - 0.0.0.0/0
   - ::/0